Searching for Truth is a major issue these days. But how can we know what is Truth?

 How can we know what is error or deception?

 How can we discern truth from lies, what is true from what is fake or false?

 Does Truth change over time?
 Does Truth evolve, like societies, cultures, and customs evolve?

-The answer to all these questions is found in the Bible, the written word of God.
+The answer to these questions is found in the Bible, the written word of God.

 According to the Bible, Truth has its origin in God.
 Truth is unchanging, and is absolute.
 And best of all, Truth is available to us.
-When we have the Truth, we can avoid deception.
+When we have the Truth, we can walk in the pathway of LIFE, and avoid deception.

 But how do we find the Truth?